It’s the

 quickly and I’m sure they will.
 However, you can still use Internet Explorer,

 Google Chrome or Firefox, as a better alternative web browser.
-The bottom

 line is that I do advise upgrading